sudharsans91/thoughtworks-test/README.md

 Set up a Service Connection to link our Azure DevOps project to our Azure subscription.
 Use the Service Principal created in step 2.
 Initialize a Git Repository:

-Create a Git repository in our Azure DevOps project where we'll store our Terraform code.
+Create a Git repository in our Azure DevOps project where we store our Terraform code.
 Create the Terraform Configuration:

 Create a Terraform configuration that defines our AKS cluster. we'll need to include resources like a Resource Group, AKS Cluster, and optionally other Azure resources.